 Podia connects your website, products, email marketing campaigns, and sales, thus enabling you to create your entire sales funnel in one place.
 It is a good fit for entrepreneurs or individual creators who want to sell digital products and run their business without having to learn and manage multiple online course platforms.
 That being said, from an instructional design standpoint, Podia courses are quite limited.
 If you’d like to create structured, hierarchical courses with learning paths or higher levels of engagement, such as dialog simulations or interactive graphics, then you’ll need to look elsewhere.

-Podia Alternative #1 – iSpring Market
+Podia Alternative #1 – iSpring Learn

-iSpring Market overview
+iSpring Learn overview

 Platform overview

-iSpring Market is a highly-comparable alternative to Podia.
-It’s user-friendly, entirely intuitive, and helps you get your course marketplace up and running in a matter of minutes.
-Simply set up your storefront and upload your content. iSpring Market supports virtually every file type:
+iSpring Learn is a highly comparable alternative to Podia.
+It’s user-friendly, entirely intuitive, and helps you get your course marketplace up and running quickly and easily.

 • Videos (MP4, FLV)